Euclid: Calibrating photometric redshifts with spectroscopic cross-correlations: Data: Simulated photometric and spectroscopic samples

 \subsubsection{Dark Energy Spectroscopic Instrument BGS, LRG, and ELG samples}

 We based our DESI-like sample selections on those detailed in Sect.
 3 of \cite{Aghamousa2016}.
-DESI will measure the spectra of galaxies at relatively low redshifts with the Bright Galaxy Survey (BGS; designed to use spectra obtained during brighter sky conditions), and will also target two deeper surveys of luminous red galaxies (LRGs) and emission line galaxies (ELGs).
+DESI will measure the spectra of galaxies at relatively low redshifts with the BGS (designed to use spectra obtained during brighter sky conditions), and will also target two deeper surveys of LRGs and ELGs.

 We define our mock BGS sample with the following criteria,

 where $z$ is the true object redshift.
 We define the mock LRG sample with

 where \texttt{color\_kind} is a flag labelling red sequence (0), green valley (1) and blue cloud (2) galaxies.
 Lastly, we defined the mock ELG sample of galaxies with {\sc [O ii]} emission line strengths greater than $8\times10^{-17}\,\rm{erg\,s^{-1}\,cm^{-2}}$, and with the following cuts,